Water Is Coming Out Of My Backflow Preventer – How To Fix

 Need Sump Pump Help?
 Call Our Nationwide Team At (888) 831-2879!

-If there is water coming out of your backflow preventer there is a serious problem and you need to take action to fix the problem before backflow enters your water supply or causes water damage.
+If there is water leaking out of your backflow preventer, then there is a severe problem.
+Thus, you need to take action to fix it before backflow enters your water supply and causes damage.

 In this guide we’ll teach you how to fix backflow preventers from leaking: